 This lesson is huge part of George Orwell’s novels 1984 and Animal Farm.
 The removal and replacement of whole segments of language by those in control is a key part of the dystopian backdrop of 1984.
-Over time, the state dictionary shrinks, while events are changed or removed altogether from “history”.
+Over time, the state-approved dictionary shrinks, while events are changed or removed altogether from “history”.
 In Animal Farm, the agreed social rules of the farm, posted in public for all to see, are progressively altered in both word and in spirit by an emerging power faction, who argue linguistic technicality while insisting that everything is unchanged and enforcing the altered “rules” to their own ends.

 In accordance with the Matrix of Four, there are four types of lie, all of them involving some nugget of truth.
 For the sake of this discussion, let’s look to the nuclear experimentation industry for examples.

 - The fourth type of lie is division of information.
 The facts are interlaced with disconnects and the significance of information is separated or underplayed.
-To exemplify the third and fourth types: nuclear industry advocates claim nuclear energy to be ‘clean’ and ‘safe’.
-To support this belief (not fact), they exaggerate the relevance of nuclear’s low carbon emissions in comparison to other energy systems while ignoring or downplaying the permanent environmental destruction their nuclear waste causes and discrediting the science that clearly proves radiation exposure = cancer and death.
+To exemplify the third and fourth types: Nuclear industry advocates claim nuclear energy to be ‘clean’ and ‘safe’.
+To support this belief (not fact), they exaggerate the relevance of nuclear’s low carbon emissions in comparison to other energy systems while ignoring or downplaying the permanent environmental destruction nuclear waste causes and undermining the science that clearly proves radiation exposure = cancer and death.